Nayan139/chatgpt-clone/README.md

 ## Getting Started

-I've cloned ChatGPT using Next.js 13, Tailwind CSS, Firebase for message storage, TypeScript, and the OpenAI API.
+I've cloned ChatGPT using Next.js 13, Tailwind CSS, Firebase for message storage, TypeScript,SWR and the OpenAI API.
 Building this project has been a wonderful experience, and it allowed me to learn many more features of Next.js.

 First, run the development server: